 - Baby Wipe containers

 - ….. and more!

-Once everything is put away, give your kids a tour of their toys.
+Once everything organized, give your kids a tour of their toys.
 Show them where they can find what it is they want.
 They may end up playing with those items that they have not touched in a year.

-This is also a great way to help them learn how to put things back when they are done.
+Use this as a way to help them learn how to put things back when they are done playing with them.
 They are never too young to learn how to clean up after themselves.
-When it is organized, it can make it easier for both you and your kid(s) to keep it all cleaned and organized!
+When everything is organized, it can make it easier for both you and your kid(s) to keep it all cleaned!